fl2on/PixelCorder/README.md

-# ScreenFlow
+# PixiCorder

-ScreenFlow is a web application that allows users to capture and download screen recordings with ease.
+PixiCorder is a web application that allows users to capture and download screen recordings with ease.
 The project provides a user-friendly interface to configure recording settings, such as resolution, format, and frames per second (FPS).

 [ScreenFlow Demo](https://github.com/qzxtu/ScreenFlow/assets/69091361/f75c9c8f-48f8-4e0f-96f6-b60443f52757)